Climate summit set for rows on flying, cash and history

 In the first half of this century, it concludes, the developed world should absorb 239-474 billion tonnes of carbon dioxide while developing countries continue to emit.
 That, the experts say, would be fair and equitable.

 Analysts say it is not clear how far the BASIC bloc will push this line in negotiations.

-Although the West's historical role is acknowledged in the UN climate convention, demands that Western countries become net carbon absorbers would not be countenanced.'Not new'
+Although the West's historical role is acknowledged in the UN climate convention, demands that Western countries become net carbon absorbers would not be countenanced.

 Also included in the expert advice is a damning analysis of "fast-start" climate finance provided by western countries.

 At the Copenhagen summit two years ago, developed nations agreed to provide $30bn (£19bn) of "new and additional" money over the period 2010-2012 to assist developing countries in "greening" their economies and protecting against climate impacts.